duckietown/duckietown-challenges/README.md

 Install with:

    $ pip install -U --user duckietown-challenges

 ## Evaluate everybody's submissions

 Help evaluate the Duckietown challenges by running:

    $ dt-challenges-evaluator --continuous

 ## Evaluate a specific submission

+You can also specify a specific submission:

    $ dt-challenges-evaluator 42

 where 42 is the submission id, which is given in the output of `dts challenges submit`.